ibm-cloud-docs/openwhisk/binding_services.md

     In this example, the credentials for the conversation service, along with any other credentials for other service types, belong to a parameter named `__bx_creds`.
 The Action looks for the `__bx_creds` bound parameter, and removes the reference to the service type listed.
 If that service type is the only one listed, the Action nulls out the `__bx_creds` parameter's value.
 If more than one service is bound to the Action, the `__bx_creds` parameter remains with whatever services are still bound.

-For more information about passing parameters to an Action and how credentials are affected when performing an `action update` operation, see [Working with parameters](./parameters.html#pass-params-action).
+For more information about passing parameters to an Action or Package and how credentials are affected when performing `update` operations, see [Working with parameters](./parameters.html#pass-params-action).

-## Unbinding a service from an Action
+## Unbinding a service from an Action or Package
 {: #cli_unbind}

-Unbind a service from an Action.
+Unbind a service from an Action or Package.
 Unbinding a service removes existing bindings created by the `service bind` command.

 ```
 bx wsk service unbind SERVICE_NAME ACTION_NAME